-Our mission is to strengthen communities and individuals at every age and stage of life and cultivate a culture of experiencing creative movement and music that promote human connection.
+Our mission is to create meaningful human connections for communities and individuals at every age and stage of life and cultivate a culture of experiencing creative movement and music that strengthens families and elders.

 We envision a culture of creative movement and music within families, community spaces, senior centers, neighborhoods nationally and globally.
 By utilizing the connective and healing agents of the arts, we see Dance & Bmore’s community strengthening philosophy and techniques expanding through training and certifications that prepare like minded arts facilitators for a more holistic approach to community building through arts and culture.

 “I don’t see the arts as out of my lane.
 I see the arts as a powerful source of healing.
 As a doctor my job is to think about healing..the arts is a way of unlocking joy and joy is one of the most powerful antidotes for stress.
 Stress we learn each year has more and more adverse effects on ones health.”

 – Former US Surgeon General, Vivek Hallegere Murthy

 Artistic Director CJay Philip – I’ve worked with children my entire career, as an arts educator I most enjoyed seeing them develop and find themselves through music, dance, theatre and visual arts.
 As a program director I spent a lot of time working with teaching artists, some were brilliant in the way they engage and inspire students.
 I would go into a class to “evaluate” and learn so much from other arts educators.
 At the end of each session parents would pack into a closing performance thrilled to watch their child’s presentation through a tiny camera lens.
 As I saw this, I couldn’t help feeling like the parents were getting jipped.
 They were missing out on all the amazing discoveries and memorable moments their child was having each week with us, the teaching artists.
 Something about that seemed counter productive for everyone, but I put that thought on the back burner.